Skip to main content

 The Growth Hormone/IGF-1 Axis a Modulator of Vascular Health

-The (GH) and insulin-like growth factor 1 (IGF-1) axis is primarily known for its role in somatic growth and development.
+The growth hormone (GH) and insulin-like growth factor 1 (IGF-1) axis is primarily known for its role in somatic growth and development.
 However, a growing body of research has highlighted its importance in the maintenance of cardiovascular health in adulthood.
 Both GH deficiency and GH excess (acromegaly) are associated with an increased risk of cardiovascular disease, including hypertension.

 The mechanisms by which the GH/IGF-1 axis influences blood pressure are complex and involve effects on vascular tone, fluid and electrolyte balance, and cardiac structure and function.